×

 When we asked people what advice they would give someone preparing to move to Gouda, they said:

 "Gouda is a city in the western Netherlands, known for its namesake cheese and other cultural attractions.
 Before moving to Gouda, expats should be aware of several important factors.
 Firstly, the official language is Dutch, but English is widely spoken, especially among younger generations and in business settings.
 However, learning some basic Dutch phrases can be beneficial for daily life and integration into the local community.
 The cost of living in Gouda is relatively high, as it is in most parts of the Netherlands.
 This includes rent, groceries, dining out, and general expenses.
 It's important to budget accordingly and be aware of the cost of living before making the move.
 The city is known for its cheese, but Gouda has much more to offer.
 It has a rich history, with many historic buildings and museums.
 The city also has a vibrant cultural scene, with numerous festivals and events throughout the year.
 Public transportation in Gouda is efficient and reliable, with a network of buses and trains connecting the city to other parts of the Netherlands.
 Cycling is also a popular mode of transportation, and the city is well-equipped with bike lanes and bike parking facilities.
 The Netherlands has a high standard of healthcare, and this is true in Gouda as well.
 Expats should ensure they have adequate health insurance coverage, as healthcare can be expensive.
 The Dutch are known for their directness, and this cultural trait is also present in Gouda.
 It's important to be straightforward and honest in all communications.
 The weather in Gouda is typically mild, with warm summers and cool, wet winters.
 It's advisable to have a variety of clothing suitable for all weather conditions.
 Finally, it's important to note that the Netherlands has a high standard of education.
-There are several good schools in Gouda, and the city is also within commuting distance of several universities," replied a member in Gouda.
+There are several good schools in Gouda, and the city is also within commuting distance of several universities," remarked one expat who made the move to Gouda.

 How do I find a place to live in Gouda?